Senate Democrats seek more public information on CIA nominee Gina Haspel

 The public knows little about Gina Haspel, a career intelligence officer who has been tapped by the president to be the next CIA director, because much of the information pertaining to her background is classified — including details surrounding her role at a CIA "black site" in Thailand in 2002 where harsh interrogations were conducted that some have called torture.
 Information is also classified on her role in the destruction of tapes that documented such interrogations.

-A letter written by three members of the Senate Intelligence Committee — Martin Heinrich, D-N.M., Ron Wyden, D-Ore., and Dianne Feinstein, D-Calif. — asks current CIA Director Mike Pompeo to declassify more information, noting it is the fifth such request from these members that has gone unfulfilled as the agency wages a laudatory public relations campaign to support her nomination.
+A letter written by three Democrats on the Senate Intelligence Committee — Martin Heinrich of New Mexico, Ron Wyden of Oregon and Dianne Feinstein of California — asks current CIA Director Mike Pompeo to declassify more information, noting that four previous requests have gone unfulfilled as the agency wages a laudatory public relations campaign to support her nomination.

 “The more we read the classified facts, the more concerned we are, both by the actions she has taken during her career and by the CIA’s failure to allow the public the opportunity to consider them,” the letter said.